 Housing costs in Oakley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Oakley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oakley is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Oakley who work in office and administrative support (13.14%), sales jobs (12.97%), and management occupations (8.45%).

-The percentage of adults in Oakley who are college-educated is close to the national average for all communities of 21.84%: 18.98% of the adults in Oakley have a bachelor's degree or advanced degree.
+The education level of Oakley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.98% of adults 25 and older in Oakley have a college degree.

 The per capita income in Oakley in 2010 was $29,984, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,936 for a family of four.
 However, Oakley contains both very wealthy and poor people as well.